 What do mechanical engineers do?

-Where do mechanical engineers work?
+Where do ME alumni work?

 Mechanical engineers are employed in nearly every kind of industry and business type, from small startups to Fortune 500 companies.
 They are involved with seeking new knowledge through research, creative design and development, and with the construction, control, management and sales of the devices and systems needed by society.
 Additionally, some mechanical engineers take their knowledge and apply it to non-traditional career pathways in medicine or law.